pyOpenSci/pyopensci.github.io/_pages/about-peer-review.md

 ## Meet our editorial board

-The pyOpenSci software peer review process is lead by a volunteer team of editors from the scientific Python community.
+The pyOpenSci software peer review process is led by a volunteer team of editors from the scientific Python community.
 Editors do the following things:

 * They find reviewers from diverse backgrounds for each package that is submitted that have a mixture of scientific domain and Python experience.